SlangLab-NU/torgo_inference_on_cluster/README.md

 Fine-tune the wave2vec model on the Torgo dataset.
 This script takes in the speaker ID as a command line argument.
 The script will then split the dataset into training, validation, and test sets.
 The model will be fine-tuned on the training set and validated on the validation set.
-The test set will be used to evaluate the model after fine-tuning.
-The model will be fine-tuned for 20 epochs by default.
-The number of epochs can be specified as a command line argument.

 This script uses a leave-one-speaker-out approach.
 The model will be fine-tuned on all the speakers except the speaker specified in the command line argument.

+The number of epochs and other training parameters can be adjusted using the optional arguments.
+The model will be fine-tuned for 20 epochs by default.
+The model will be saved to Huggingface with the repository name:

+`torgo_xlsr_finetune_[speaker_id][repo_suffix]`

 This script accepts the following arguments: